maorgo/vector_processing/README.md

 ### Examples ###
-In order to run the application from the root directory `multiprocessing`: `python3 main.py` In order to run this application in noisy mode: `python3 main.py -n`
+In order to run the application from the root directory `multiprocessing`: `python3 main.py`
+<br>In order to run this application in noisy mode: `python3 main.py -n`